runtimeverification/michelson-semantics/michelson.md

 either an empty `string` or empty `bytes`.
 Without knowing the type of the list, the resulting type of value is unknown.

-The K-Michelson semantics was originally written without a type system/checker.
-Later, a type system was added to resolve various issues, including the one mentioned above.

-The result of type-checking a block of code produces an equivalent block where each instruction has been wrapped in its corresponding type.
-These types are unwrapped and stored in a fresh configuration cell `<stacktypes>` during execution.
-This allows the oringal "type-free" semantics can be used for all unambiguous cases while any type-dependent instructions can reference the `<stacktypes>` cell to determine which execution path is needed.

 To correctly check the typing of a unit test, we need the following info:

 1. the contract parameter type --- only used in typing the `SELF` instruction